ghost-home/ProjectGW2/README.md

 - External Console Based.

 Features Include:
 - Teleportation.
-(Only custom CoOrdinates right now)
+(Only custom Co-Ordinates right now)
 - Walkspeed Modifying.
 (Max: 35)
 - Working on more soon.

+The project is completely free.
+Please refrain from selling it.
+Credits:
+- Ghosthome (Alias Someoneshark)